 Radiation.
 Policy and Biology of Governmentally Important Substances

-Since September 2004, this study as well as Heiko Stoff’s work on “biological active substances” has formed the life science section of the research group “History of the Deutsche Forschungsgemeinschaft, 1920-1970,” which is part of the Department for the History of Natural Sciences and Pharmacy, TU Braunschweig (http://www.pharmtech.tu-bs.de/pharmgesch/).
-This section is part of a cooperation with Bettina Wahrig (Braunschweig) and Department III (Hans-Jörg Rheinberger).
+Since September 2004 this study, with Heiko Stoff’s work on “biological active substances” formed the life science section of the research group “History of the Deutsche Forschungsgemeinschaft, 1920–70,” which is part of the Department for the History of Natural Sciences and Pharmacy, TU Braunschweig.
+This research project was part of a cooperation with Bettina Wahrig (Braunschweig) and the MPIWG's Department Rheinberger.

 Radiation, however, shares the epistemic and moral characteristics of precarious substances such as hormones and vitamins to be both powerful and autonomous.
 Since the story of “technical progress” and utopian visions is intertwined with the restriction of its dangers, the role of the DFG was to promote a general concept of (environmental) hygiene.
 Hence, the history of controlling and enhancing the performance of radiation becomes the history of the long-term transformation of the DFG from research organization to biopolitical organization.